Embodied Lifelong Learning for Task and Motion Planning: Experimental Evaluation

 \subsection{Visualizing Sampling Distributions}

 To illustrate the usefulness of our approach to learning samplers for TAMP, we created two short-horizon, 2D domains that permit us to visualize the learned distributions.
 The first domain (Figure~\ref{fig:SamplerViz1}, top) requires a robot to push a block upward.
 We focus on the navigation action, parameterized by the 2D coordinates, which succeeds if the block becomes reachable.
-However, the block can only be pushed from the bottom, so most valid actions are not conducive to success.
+However, the block can only be pushed from the bottom, so most valid actions do not lead to success.
 The second domain (Figure~\ref{fig:SamplerViz2}, top) requires placing two blocks in an L-shaped container, where the first block fits in any of the two sections, but the second block only fits in the long section.
-The blocks are placed individually by selecting their 2D pose, but not all valid placements of the first block enable task success.
+The blocks are placed individually by selecting their 2D pose, but not all valid placements of the first block enable problem success.

-We collected two data sets for each domain: one with all valid actions and one with only actions that lead to task success.
+We collected two data sets for each domain: one with all valid actions and one with only actions that lead to problem success.
 We then trained a diffusion-based sampler on each data set.
-Figures~\ref{fig:SamplerViz1} and~\ref{fig:SamplerViz2} (bottom) show the observed and learned distributions, demonstrating that optimizing for task success yields distributions that consider the long-term effects of actions, even if future constraints are not observable by the sampler.
+Figures~\ref{fig:SamplerViz1} and~\ref{fig:SamplerViz2} (bottom) show the observed and learned distributions, demonstrating that optimizing for problem success yields distributions that consider the long-term effects of actions, even if future constraints are not observable by the sampler.
+The learned distributions match the observed distributions well.